Marino Faliero: Doge of Venice

 Within months of being elected, Faliero attempted a coup d'etat in April 1355, aiming to take effective power from the ruling aristocrats.
 According to tradition, this came about because the dogaressa, Faliero's second wife, Aluycia Gradenigo, had been insulted by Michele Steno, a member of an aristocratic family.
-Modern historians often dismiss this tradition and instead connect Faliero's actions with diplomatic career: they suggest that Faliero saw the predominance of strong autocrats abroad, as opposed to Venice's republican system.
+Modern historians often dismiss this tradition and instead connect Faliero's actions with his diplomatic career: they suggest that Faliero saw the predominance of strong autocrats abroad, as opposed to Venice's republican system.
 His experiences and Venice's recent defeat by the Genoese may have led him to conclude that only autocratic rule could secure Venice's future.
 However, Faliero gave no such explanation during his trial following the failure of the coup attempt.
 Thomas F. Madden writes that Faliero's display of repentance at his trial was "just what one might expect from a man who had been so enraged by arrogant mockery against himself and his wife that he rashly set forces in motion that he could not control."
 Frederic C. Lane states that Faliero's main motivation may not have been to become a despot but rather to realize the goals of "the die-hards of a war party" dissatisfied with the peace with Genoa.

 The plot intended to murder the chief patricians on 15 April and proclaim Faliero prince of Venice.
 It was badly organised, with poor communication between the conspirators, and was quickly discovered thanks to some of the conspirators having made revelations.
 The Council of Ten proceeded to arrest the ringleaders and to place armed guards all over the town.
-Several of the conspirators were condemned to death and others to various terms of imprisonment.
+Several of the conspirators were condemned to death, and others to various terms of imprisonment.
 Faliero pleaded guilty to all charges and was beheaded on 17 April and his body mutilated.
 Ten additional ringleaders were hanged on display from the Doge's Palace in Piazza San Marco.